 How PERQ can help you with Property Management Marketing Strategies

-A property management marketing strategy that will make you stand out from the crowd is PERQ’s AI Leasing Assistant.
-Our AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists hours of work, and collecting better data in the leasing process.
+A property management marketing strategy that will make you stand out from the crowd is PERQ’s lead generation and automation platform powered by AI.
+This platform includes an AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists hours of work, and collecting better data in the leasing process.
 This is done through combining a chatbot, lead conversion widgets, and automated follow-up to give properties a complete omni-channel solution that is easy to implement with no technology or process change.

-Our AI Leasing Assistant helps property management companies with their marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
+Our platform helps property management companies with their marketing efforts as it centralizes all the data it collected from the online prospects journey on your website.
 It uses that data for cleaner follow-up that is timed to be released with the given move-in timeline and allows for leasing teams to make better decisions around messaging, amenities, and marketing channels.
-PERQ’s AI Leasing Assistant will give you a 2x – 4x increase on qualified leads and a 40% increase on tours and lead-to-tour conversion
+With PERQ on your property website you will give see a 2x – 4x increase on qualified leads and a 40% increase on tours and lead-to-tour conversion

-What makes PERQ’s AI Leasing Assistant different from other chatbot or follow-up choices is that our solution is an “all in one” platform.
+What makes PERQ different from other chatbot or follow-up choices is that our solution is an “all in one” platform.
 By combining single point solutions, the AI Leasing Assistant platform cohesively addresses all phases of the leasing journey to increase overall results and deliver a better renting experience that is much more cost effective to the community.